Caring For Aging Parents (Quickstart Guide)

 Technology makes everything so much easier.

-Not only that you can hear your parents, but see them as well through a video call.
+Not only can you hear your parents, but you can also see them through a video call.

 If you live in a different city or you go on a trip, nothing is holding you back from maintaining frequent contact with your parents.

-This will make them feel better, as they would know you are thinking about them all the time.
+This will make them feel better, as they will know you are always thinking about them.

 Despite a busy schedule, you can always find some time for a call.